Uganda's Drought-Breaking Journey of Historic Proportions

 Though it would be the first nation eliminated from the 2017 Africa Cup of Nations, Uganda did not go down quickly.
 The hero against Comoros, Miya scored Uganda's lone goal in the tournament.
 This experience helped Uganda in its quest to reach the World Cup in Russia.
 Though it did not qualify for the World Cup, Uganda achieved a notable victory against Egypt.
 In the following year, Uganda qualified for a second consecutive African Cup of Nations that would occur in Egypt.
 On Jun.
 22, 2019, Uganda recorded its first Africa Cup of Nations victory in 41 years.

 It is never easy for a nation seeking a continental appearance, especially for Uganda.
 But Uganda's road to the 2017 Africa Cup of Nations not only lifted a country but East Africa for that matter.
 Kenya, Tanzania, and Burundi qualified for the 2019 Africa Cup of Nations, marking the first time that East Africa had at least four nations in the prestigious tournament.
-Only time will tell how Uganda's historic qualification campaign for the 2017 Africa Cup of Nation shaped the country.
+Only time will tell how Uganda's historic qualification campaign for the 2017 Africa Cup of Nations shaped the country.

 It's Time to Finally Celebrate!